The Complexity of Thermalization in Finite Quantum Systems: Abstract

 \section{Abstract}

 Thermalization is the process through which a physical system evolves toward a state of thermal equilibrium.
 Determining whether or not a physical system will thermalize from an initial state has been a key question in condensed matter physics.
 Closely related questions are determining whether observables in these systems relax to stationary values, and what those values are.
 Using tools from computational complexity theory, we demonstrate that given a Hamiltonian on a finite-sized system, determining whether or not it thermalizes or relaxes to a given stationary value is computationally intractable, even for a quantum computer.
 In particular, we show that the problem of determining whether an observable of a finite-sized quantum system relaxes to a given value is $\PSPACE$-complete, and so no efficient algorithm for determining the value is expected to exist.
-Further, we show the existence of Hamiltonians for which the problem of determining whether the system thermalizes is contained in $\PSPACE$ and is $\PSPACE$-hard under quantum polynomial time reductions.
-We also present evidence that determining thermalization is $\PSPACE$-hard under classical polynomial time reductions and state a physically reasonable conjecture under which it is $\PSPACE$-complete.
+Further, we show the existence of Hamiltonians for which the problem of determining whether the system thermalizes to the Gibbs expectation value is $\PSPACE$-complete.
+We also show that the related problem of determining whether the system thermalizes to the microcanonical expectation value is contained in $\PSPACE$ and is $\PSPACE$-hard under quantum polynomial time reductions.
 In light of recent results demonstrating undecidability of thermalization in the thermodynamic limit, our work shows that the intractability of the problem is due to inherent difficulties in many-body physics rather than particularities of infinite systems.